jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 * The Adapters
 * The Purple Hexagon Boundary

-Technically the Configurer the Purple Hexagon Boundary are the only Pure Unstable/Flexible elements, but the Business Logic and Adapters only have a creation arrow pointing into them, which originate from the Configurer.
+Technically the Configurer and the Purple Hexagon Boundary are the only Pure Unstable/Flexible elements, but the Business Logic and Adapters only have a creation arrow pointing into them, which originate from the Configurer.
 I consider that pure enough for my needs.

 Almost all design options presented here will be with these Pure Unstable/Flexible elements.
 All the fun is in the Adapter zone.
 Red Hexagons are mosly unchanged of the diagrams.
 They don't change as we _flex_ the Adapters.
 Likewise, the red external frameworks and depenencies don't  change either.

 # I is for Interface, or is it?
-I will be adding a little more context with my diagrams in this blog, and that includes interface names.

 Interface names start with _I_ in C# as convention.
 It's reminiscent of [Hungarian Notation](https://en.wikipedia.org/wiki/Hungarian_notation), which I've not much cared for myself.
 Hungarian Notation always reminded me of Klingon.

 Here's what Bob Martin has to say about this practice in his book: **Clean Code**:
 > These are sometimes a special case for encodings.
 For example, say you are building an ABSTRACT FACTORY for the creation of shapes.
 This factory will be an interface and will be implemented by a concrete class.
 What should you name them?
 IShapeFactory and ShapeFactory?
 I prefer to leave interfaces unadorned.
 The preceding I, so common in today’s legacy wads, is a distraction at best and too much information at worst.
 I don’t want my users knowing that I’m handing them an interface.
 I just want them to know that it’s a ShapeFactory.
 So if I must encode either the interface or the implementation, I choose the implementation.
 Calling it ShapeFactoryImp, or even the hideous CShapeFactory, is preferable to encoding the interface.

 I tend to agree with him on this.
 I avoided the **I** prefix for interfaces in my career.
 Then a few months ago, I stumbed upon this blog: [I, Interface](https://talesfrom.dev/blog/i-interface).
 The author suggested thinking of **I** as _First Person Singular: I_ rathern than _Interface_.
-This leads interface names that still have the **I** prefix, but in a way that they make so much more sense contextually.
+This leads to interface names that still have the **I** prefix, but in a way that they make so much more sense contextually.
 For example, we can define interfaces with names like:
 * `IPlaceOrders`
 * `IUpdateOrders`
 * `ICancelOrders`
-* `IPersistPlacedOrder`, which can be implemented by a class with a name like `PersistPlacedOrderViaMongoDB`.
+* `IPersistPlacedOrders`, which can be implemented by a class with a name like `PersistPlacedOrdersViaMongoDB`.

 I'll be using this convention through most of my examples.
 Alistair Cockburn does something similar, but slightly different.
 His naming convention starts with `For` as in:
 * `ForPlacingOrders`